keshavpj1711/postBlog/README.md

 ## Features

-1. Post Creation: Users should be able to create new posts.
+1. **Post Creation:** Users should be able to create new posts.

-2. Post Viewing: The home page should allow the user to view all their posts.
+2. **Post Viewing:** The home page should allow the user to view all their posts.

-3. Post Update/Delete: Users should be edit and delete posts as needed.
+3. **Post Update/Delete:** Users should be able to edit and delete posts as needed.

-3. Styling: The application should be well-styled and responsive, ensuring a good user experience on both desktop and mobile devices.
+3. **Styling:** The application should be well-styled and responsive, ensuring a good user experience on both desktop and mobile devices.

 ## Tech Stack